codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 1. Navigate to your app settings.
 2. Click **Download configuration** on the right sidebar in the **Configuration as code** section.

 Note that in order to use the file for build configuration on Codemagic, it has to be committed to your repository.
-The name of the file must be `codemagic.yaml` and it must be located in the root directory of repository.
+The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.

 ## Encrypting sensitive data